Saker falcon: In culture

 A saker falcon (Turul) monument at Tatabánya, Hungary.

 A Hungarian mythological bird, the Turul, was probably a saker falcon (kerecsensólyom), and the saker falcon is the national bird of Hungary.
 In 2012, the saker falcon was selected as the national bird of Mongolia.

 Use in falconry

-The saker falcon has been used in falconry for thousands of years, and like its very close relative, the gyrfalcon, is a highly regarded in it.
+The saker falcon has been used in falconry for thousands of years, and like its very close relative, the gyrfalcon, is highly regarded in it.
 Swift and powerful, it is effective against medium-sized to large-sized game bird species.
 Saker falcons can reach speeds of 120 to 150 km/h and suddenly swoop down on their prey.
 The saker falcon and peregrine falcon can be hybridised to provide falcons used in the control of larger birds considered pests.